-The sequence of issuing DP instruction: CS# goes low→ send DP instruction code→ CS# goes high.
+The sequence of issuing DP instruction is: CS# goes low→sending DP instruction code→CS# goes high.

-The CS# must go high at the byte boundary (after exactly eighth bits of the instruction code have been latched-in); otherwise the instruction will not be executed.
-Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
-SIO[3:1] are "don't care".
+Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
+The SIO[3:1] are don't care when during SPI mode.